 01618830666

-Japanese Knotweed, is a highly intrusive plant species.
-Its seen as a nuisance for its aggressive growth and potential to cause damage to buildings and infrastructure.
+Japanese Knotweed is a highly intrusive plant species.
+It’s seen as a nuisance for its aggressive growth and potential to damage buildings and infrastructure.
 However, this plant also has several benefits in restoration ecology and reforestation.

 Soil stabilization:

-Japanese Knotweed has an extensive root system, making it effective in stabilizing soil and preventing erosion.
+Japanese Knotweed has an extensive root system, effectively stabilizing soil and preventing erosion.
 This is especially important in areas where soil erosion is a major issue.
 As its roots can help anchor the soil and prevent it from being washed away.

 Habitat creation: